AndreiSarandan/SQL-Employee-management/README.md

   -> Purchase document

 Knowing that the 'name' does not exceed 15 characters, the 'first name' does not exceed 20 characters, the 'identification number' has exactly 6 characters, the description of a product does not exceed 40 characters, an employee can have a maximum of 5 computers and that on one computer there can be installed any software, it is required:
-1. Design the related database (table structure, column structure of each table, constraints).
 2. To write the SQL commands for the tables designed in the previous point.
 3. Write the SQL commands for populating the database with the following information:
 4. Write a procedure to assign a computer to an employee. (the procedure will be called with 2 parameters: ID no. and inventory no.).